julienlag/samToPolyA/README.md

 - `(Y)` = an optional soft-clipped, non-(A|T)-rich sequence (possibly a sequencing adapter)
 - `Z` = the position on the reference sequence where the alignment breaks
 - The `A` / `T` streches are soft-clipped ('S' in CIGAR nomenclature) in the alignment
-- `w` = the portion of the reference sequence unaligned to the read
+- `-` = the portion of the reference sequence unaligned to the read

+The genomic strand of the read + polyA site is inferred from the mapping of the read, _i.e._, reads where a polyA tail was detected at their 3' end are assigned a '+' genomic strand, whereas reads with a polyT tail at their 5' end are deduced to originate from the '-' strand.
 In that example, the first / second alignment would lead to a called polyA site at position Z on the '+' / '-' strand of the reference sequence, respectively.

 # DEPENDENCIES